 “The IDA program is one of the most professional educational programs a student can wish for.
 The level of abstraction and statistical methods, as they are provided, go a couple of steps beyond what is offered in other master programs.
 Often we dive into in depth discussions of the mechanisms that constitute proper analyses methods and research techniques.
 Also there is an emphasis on state of the art statistical techniques, such as network analysis and item response theory.
 The assumptions underlying methodological techniques are discussed extensively over several courses.
 Truly understanding the assumptions underlying certain methods (scientific or otherwise) substantially increases the amount of depth a student can bring to a discussion, as to why hypotheses might be supported by the data or why they are not.
 Furthermore, it allows students at the end of their Research Master to display a much wider range of potential discussion points towards any topic of investigation (scientific or practical), in terms of why hypotheses do or do not turn out to be true.
 These capacities can then be carried out either in science, but are equally valuable in applied practices, such as business life.”

-So in short, we all think that the research master is as challenging as a research master is supposed to be, but this is also what makes the program great.
-You need to work hard, but at the same time there is a lot of flexibility to make this master really fit your own interests.
-The program is both specific to a field, but at the same time very broad.
+Thus, there is a lot of flexibility to make this master really fit your own interests.
 As is clear from the blog, individual differences can influence almost every aspect of our lives.
-So, whether you are interested in health, work, personality, development, psychophysiology, etc it is covered in this master, together with learning you the necessary skills to do sound research.
-Through the internships, the paper you write in your first year and your master thesis you are able to fit the research master to your specific interests or explore various routes you can take in the field.
+So, whether you are interested in health, work, personality, development, psychophysiology, and so on, it is covered in this master together with the necessary skills to do sound research.
+Through the internships, the paper you write in your first year and your master thesis, you are able to fit the research master to your specific interests or explore various interesting topics!